ronnyml/snowplow-wiki/technical-documentation/1a-trackers/android-tracker/Android-Tracker.md

 1. Emitter is created
 2. Emitter will check if it has access to the internet
 3. If it is it will begin a recurring check for events to send to the configured collector
-   - This is currently set to be every 5 seconds. (# Configurable-1)
+   - This is currently set to be every 5 seconds. (# Constant-1)
-4. If there are events in the SQlite database the emitter will grab up to 250 events from the database and begin sending. (# Configurable-2)
+4. If there are events in the SQlite database the emitter will grab up to 250 events from the database and begin sending. (# Constant-2)
 5. Once it has finished sending it will again check for events
-6. If there are no events to be sent 5 times in a row, it will shut itself down (# Configurable-3)
+6. If there are no events to be sent 5 times in a row, it will shut itself down (# Constant-3)
 7. On receiving a new event the Emitter checks again if it is online and will then begin sending again
 8. If there are any errors in sending, the events will not be deleted from the database and the emitter will then be shutdown

-All configurable options can be found in the 'constants/TrackerConstants.java' class with the following names:
+All constants can be found in the 'constants/TrackerConstants.java' class with the following names:

 - EMITTER_TICK
 - EMITTER_SEND_LIMIT
 - EMITTER_EMPTY_EVENTS_LIMIT

-TODO: I'm confused - are the configurable options configurable or are they tracker constants?
-They can't be both...
+To alter these values you will need to edit and recompile the Trackers source, pending an upcoming release where this will be configurable when initializing an Emitter object.

 <a name="buffer" />
 #### 5.2 Using a buffer